terminalforlife/BashConfig/README.md

 # Introduction to BashConfig

-Thank you for checking out my exhaustive [Bourne Again Shell](https://en.wikipedia.org/wiki/Bash_%28Unix_shell%29) configuration files.
-Here, you'll not find some generic, copy-paste dotfiles, but in-fact thoughtful, purposeful code I've lovingly written and updated entirely myself, over several years.
+Thank you for checking out my somewhat-exhaustive [Bourne Again Shell](https://en.wikipedia.org/wiki/Bash_%28Unix_shell%29) configuration files.

-While this configuration isn't directly, specifically intended for use by anybody without any prior configuration from the user, it still can be migrated over to your needs, or just be used as an educational aid.

-Below are some of the features on offer, at the time of writing this.
+Here are some features on offer, as of 2020-01-18:

-  * Plenty to explore, with ~2,130 lines; ~1,900 of which is _actual_ code to paw through.
   * Useful tool called `lad` to list and describe available functions and/or aliases.
   * Clean, concise `.inputrc` file with handy tweaks to how Bash operates interactively.
-  * A `.bash_functions` file with ~33 functions, big and small, for a better workflow.
+  * A `.bash_functions` file with plenty of handy functions, big and small.
-  * A `.bash_aliases` file with well over 50 aliases, covering a wide range of uses.
+  * A `.bash_aliases` file with lots of aliases, covering a wide range of uses.
-  * An extensive but in-excessive `.bashrc` file with an elegant git-supported prompt.
+  * A customized `.bashrc` file with my personalized git-supported prompt.
-  * The included prompt's brother, `gitsa`, offers an overview of your branches.
-  * All syntax from these configuration files is in line with Bash's POSIX mode.
+  * Syntax from these files is written with Bash's POSIX mode in mind.
-  * Various easy-to-set variables at the start of `.bashrc` for inexperienced users.
   * Functions and aliases are situational, in that they're only active when applicable.
   * Several useful shell options (`shopt`) and settings (`set`) are enabled.
   * Subtle, consistent colors -- absolutely no rainbows can be found over here!
   * Various lesser-known `export` usages, such as for the `ps` and `time` tools.
-  * In `.bashrc`, resides a small feature which logs when the terminal is open.
   * A fresh lick of paint is applied to man pages, making for an easier read.
   * The massively-useful ability to use `sudo` even on aliases and functions.